tachtler/pymilter-InfoMilter/README.md

 A list of possible changes for the future:

 - Add a setup.py file
-- Add the possibility to use a configuration file.
-- Add a systemd script.
-- Build a rpm package for CentOS-7.

 ## Thanks to
 Many thanks for the great work, support and help to realize this project: